Consent2Go Q&A

 Will Treasurers have access to payments?

-Payment configuration (including Stripe setup) is accessible in System Settings.
+Payment configuration (including Stripe setup) is accessible in School Settings.
 Section Leaders will not have access.
-Group Leaders/Assistant Group Leaders will have access and in the initial deployment stage - Other Adults at Group Level (eg Committee) will have the access to make the stripe connection if the GL/AGL is not aware of the login details.
+Group Leaders/Assistant Group Leaders/LIC's will have access and in the initial deployment stage - Other Adults at Group Level (eg Committee) will have the access to make the stripe connection if the GL/AGL/LIC is not aware of the login details.
+There is a link at the top of the Q&A page about how to add payment connection.

 Which email will we be using to login to Consent2Go?

-Adult Volunteers will use their (number)@scoutsqld.com.au email address as the primary way to login to administer the system.
+Adult Volunteers will use their (number)@scoutsqld.com.au email address as the primary way to login to administer the system although some will use their primary email of gl@ or dc@ or rc@ depending on their primary email settings in M365.
 If the adult volunteer does not have a Scouts Queensland email (eg Adult Supporters) then they will be able to login using their personal email.

 What are the levels of access for Adult Volunteers?

-Group Leaders (and AGL's/LIC's) will have a higher level of access within the system to perform tasks including deleting members, deleting users, deleting events, adding the payment connection, etc.
+Group Leaders/Assistant Group Leaders/LIC's will have a higher level of access within the system to perform tasks including deleting members, deleting users, deleting events, adding the payment connection, etc.

 Only State Office will hold the role of Full System Administration Rights in all instances of Consent2Go.

-District Commissioner (and ADC's) and Region Commissioners (and ARC's) will hold the sale role as Group Leaders/LIC's for their instance of Consent2Go.
+District Commissioner (and ADC's) and Region Commissioners (and ARC's) will hold the sale role as Group Leaders/Assistant Group Leaders/LIC's for their instance of Consent2Go.

 Approval Stream